automl/NASLib/tutorial/README.md

 # Get the configs from naslib/configs/predictor_config.yaml (and the command line arguments, if any)
 # The configs include the zero-cost method to use, the search space and dataset/task to use, amongst others.
+# For now, we will manually update the config here
 config = utils.get_config_from_args()
 # print(config)
+config.search_space='nasbench201'
+config.dataset='cifar10'

 # Initialize the predictor
 # Method type can be "fisher", "grasp", "grad_norm", "jacov", "snip", "synflow", "flops" or "params"
 predictor = ZeroCost(method_type=config.predictor)

-# Make the ZeroCost predictor ready for prediction
-# In this case, that involves loading the data loaders for CIFAR10
-predictor.pre_process()

 # Create the models to score
 n = 10
-print(f'Sampling {n} models...')
+print(f'Sampling {n} models')
 models = [sample_and_parse_graph() for i in range(n)]

 # Get the dataloader for this dataset